CharlieKenny/CV/README.md

 ## Charlie Kenny

 I’m a highly motivated and enthusiastic individual who is passionate about beautiful code, design and all things tech.
-I most recently worked as Acting Global Account Manager at JWT London, WPP’s flagship advertising agency where I helped a number of blue chip technology companies, including Microsoft and Nokia, launch new products and services on an international stage.
+I most recently worked as a Global Account Manager at JWT London where I helped a number of blue chip technology companies, including Microsoft and Nokia, launch new products and services on an international stage.

 Through a lust for tech and a desire to learn more about how software works, I have just completed a 3-month intensive development bootcamp at Makers Academy.